 workshop and ball – Saturday April 6 2019

-Everyone enjoyed the 2018 workshop and ball!
-Let’s get ready for 2019!
-Have you marked the date on your new 2019 calendars?
-GOOD!
-Are you ready to register?
+The big day is fast approaching: have you registered?
 Registration is now open– and the sooner we know who’s coming, the better the event will be!

 Please email the workshop committee if you have specific follow-up.